Baltacı Mehmet Pasha: From Constantinople to Lemnos

-Although the initial reaction of Sultan Ahmet III to the treaty was satisfactory, Baltacı Mehmet Pasha's political rivals, as well as Charles XII and Devlet II Giray, the vassal Crimean khan, were dissatisfied with the terms.
+Although the initial reaction of Sultan Ahmed III to the treaty was satisfactory, Baltacı Mehmet Pasha's political rivals, as well as Charles XII and Devlet II Giray, the vassal Crimean khan, were dissatisfied with the terms.
 He was accused of accepting the aforementioned bribe from Peter I of Russia (through Catherine) and was dismissed from his post on 20 November 1711.
 Baltacı was exiled to the modern-day Greek islands of Lesbos (Midilli) and later Lemnos (Limni), where he died the next year in July 1712.

 Trivia

-Some contemporaries, such as Voltaire in his book Peter the Great, reported that Mehmet Pasha was involved in an affair with future-Empress Catherine I of Russia, then the consort of Peter.
+Some contemporaries, such as Voltaire in his book Peter the Great, reported that Mehmet Pasha was involved in a matter with future-Empress Catherine I of Russia, then the consort of Peter.
 Surrounded by overwhelming numbers of Turkish troops, Catherine suggested before surrendering, that her jewels and those of the other women be used in an effort to bribe Baltacı Mehmet Pasha into allowing a retreat.
 Mehmet allowed the retreat, whether motivated by the bribe or considerations of trade and diplomacy.

 The story of Mehmet Pasha's relationship with Catherine I and his subsequent punishment by exile has been the subject of several works of literature in both Turkey and Russia, including the 1961 play Lütfen Dokunmayın by Turkish playwright Haldun Taner and the book Baltacı ile Katerina ("Baltacı and Catherine") by Murat Sertoğlu.